+USDA Direct Foods: Products purchased by USDA for delivery to schools.
+This includes unprocessed and minimally processed products, as well as "value-added" items.

+Washington State USDA Foods Processing: OSPI CNS may divert bulk USDA Foods to commercial food processors who will convert the USDA Foods into cost-effective ready-to-use/finished end products.

-- USDA Direct Foods-Products which USDA purchases food items for delivery to Recipient Agencies.
-USDA Direct Foods include both unprocessed and minimally processed products as well as "value-added" items. - Washington State Processed USDA Foods-Processing program allows states to contract with commercial food processors to convert raw bulk USDA Foods into more convenient, ready-to-use end products. - DoD Fresh Fruit and Vegetable Program-Allows schools to use USDA Foods entitlement dollars to buy fresh, US grown produce.
+USDA Foods Processing: Sponsors may divert bulk USDA Foods to commercial food processors who will convert the USDA Foods into ready-to-use/finished end products.

+DoD Fresh Fruit and Vegetable Program: Allows sponsors to use USDA Foods entitlement dollars to buy fresh, U.S. grown produce.
 The program is operated by the Defense Logistics Agency (DLA) at the Department of Defense.

-Figure 54: Value of USDA Food Distributed in Washington
+Figure 48: Value of USDA Food Distributed in Washington

-Year Value of USDA Foods Handled
+Year Value

-2016-17 \$29,393,264

-2017-18 \$30,454,455

-2018-19 \$29,019,965
+2018-19 \$29,020,000

+2017-18 \$30,400,000

-2019-20 \$30,852,478
+2019-20 \$30,850,000

+2020-21 \$32,210,000